OfficeDev/office-js-docs/reference/requirement-sets/excel-api-requirement-sets.md

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Specify Office hosts and API requirements](../../docs/overview/specify-office-hosts-and-api-requirements.md).

 Excel add-ins run across multiple versions of Office, including Office 2016 for Windows, Office for iPad, Office for Mac, and Office Online.
-The following table lists the Excel requirement sets, the Office host applications that support that requirement set, and the build versions or number for those applications.
+The following table lists the Excel requirement sets, the Office host applications that support each requirement set, and the build versions or number for those applications.

+> [!NOTE]
-> **Note**: Any API that is listed as **beta** is not ready for production usage.
-They are made available so that developers can try them out in test and development environments.
+> Any API that is listed as **beta** is not ready for end-user production.
+We make them available for developers to try them out in test and development environments.
 They are not meant to be used against production/business critical documents.
 > For the requirement sets that are marked as *Beta*, use the specified (or later) version of the Office software and use the Beta library of the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
-Entires not listed as *Beta* are generally available and you can continue to use Production CDN library: https://appsforoffice.microsoft.com/lib/1/hosted/office.js
+Entires not listed as *Beta* are generally available and you can continue to use Production CDN library: https://appsforoffice.microsoft.com/lib/1/hosted/office.js.

 |  Requirement set  |  Office 365 for Windows\*  |  Office 365 for iPad  |  Office 365 for Mac  | Office Online  |  Office Online Server  |
 |:-----|-----|:-----|:-----|:-----|:-----|